Epsilon99/AestheticProgrammingCourse/MiniExcercises/MiniEx_4/README.md

 * Making changes to the color scheme (unpopulated and populated cells) over time.
 * Making the player choose the time inbetween updates (maybe a slider).
 * Making the player set the grid size of the game.

+**Edit** Misplaced a function, so pausing would cause a complete wipe of the generation and messing up the user input during editor mode.